Eelkhoorn/stm8ef-mu/README.md

 Muforth has several dictionairies, ie .forth. .meta. .target. .target-runtime. .equates.
 These are defined in chains.mu4.
 The state defines which dictionaries are searched and what happens when a word is found.
 Dictionaries can be chained to each other.
 The variable current points to the active dictionary.
 New defined words are added to the active dictionary.

-Muforth keeps images of the target memories.
+Muforth keeps images of the target memories on the host.
 For STM8 there are two images: one for flash and one for ram.
 The variable dp is used to point to one of them.
 These words swites between theme: ram and flash.
 Flashing the image to the target is done by flash-image.

 The word chat starts chatting with the target and puts muforth in chatting state.
 Now words are searched in the .target. dictionary and executed on the target if found.
 When a new definition is started ( with : ) muforth is put in __target-colon mode and the new word is added to the .target. dictionairy.
 If you want the word to be compile-only you have to execute [r] , right after the finishing ; .

 I have tested this only for the MINDEV and W1209-FD boards.
 The processor is put in wfi state, so it is active only during interrupts.

+Files can be loaded on the command line (./muforth -f filename) or from within muforth with ld filename.
+There is a simple timer application for W1209 included that can be flashed:
+./muforth -d W1209 -f target/STM8/build.mu4 -f p+ -f aliases
+in muforth do
+chat
+flash-image
+' D6-int INT_EXTI3 wv  ( write the interrupt vectors)
+' TIM1-int INT_TIM1 wv
+ULOCK 200 EE.BDL !
+LOCK  ( push button bounce delay)
+' init 'BOOT wv
+COLD

+To be able to chat again the background task has to be stopped:  bgs